fatbu/nodechat/README.md

 ```
 OR:
 ```
-node app
+node app [port]
 ```
-nodechat runs on port 3000. will be adding custom ports soon
+nodechat runs on port 3000 by default.